What is a Discount Rate?

 Below is an example from CFI’s financial modeling course on Amazon.
 As you can see in the screenshot, a financial analyst uses an estimate of Amazon’s WACC to discount its projected future cash flows back to the present.

-By using WACC to discount cash flows, the analyst is taking into account the estimated required rate of return expected by both equity and debt investors in the business.
+By using the WACC to discount cash flows, the analyst is taking into account the estimated required rate of return expected by both equity and debt investors in the business.

 To learn more, check out CFI’s Advanced Valuation Course on Amazon.